ckchaudhary/buddypress-message-attachment/readme.txt

 * Made it multisite compatible.
 * Removed unnecessary custom post type.

-**Updating from 1.1 to 2.0**
-Plugin has been completely rewritten.
-Data structure where attachment details were saved is changed.
-Unnecessary custom post type has been removed.
-This means that you'll loose all previous attachments data.
-There was no good way to continue supporting previous version.
-Plugin was not working with latest versions of wordpress and buddypress in almost all cases.
-But in case if your site had this plugin working, you shouldn't update the plugin right away.
-Please contact me, i plan on writing a separate importer to import old data into new data structure.

 = 1.1 =
 * Small Bug fixes

 = 1.0 =
 * Initial release

-== Upgrade Notice ==
-**Updating from 1.1 to 2.0**
-Plugin has been completely rewritten.
-Data structure where attachment details were saved is changed.
-Unnecessary custom post type has been removed.
-This means that you'll loose all previous attachments data.
-There was no good way to continue supporting previous version.
-Plugin was not working with latest versions of wordpress and buddypress in almost all cases.
-But in case if your site had this plugin working, you shouldn't update the plugin right away.
-Please contact me http://webdeveloperswall.com/author/ckchaudhary, i plan on writing a separate importer to import old data into new data structure.